datafoodconsortium/taxonomies/README.md

-# Data Food Consortium vocabularies
+# Data Food Consortium taxonomies

-This repository contains the semantic vocabularies to be used with the [DFC ontology](https://github.com/datafoodconsortium/ontology):
+This repository contains the semantic taxonomies to be used with the [DFC ontology](https://github.com/datafoodconsortium/ontology):
    - facets: the certifications, natural origins, nutrition and health claims and territorial origins.
    - measures: the dimensions and units.
    - productTypes: the different kinds of product like vegetables, drink, bakery...

-These vocabularies are using the SKOS format and are available as RDF and JSON-LD.
+These taxonomies are using the SKOS format and are available as RDF and JSON-LD.

-These vocabularies should not be edited directly but loaded, edited and exported from our [VocBench instance](https://vocbench.datafoodconsortium.org/vocbench3/).

-To load these vocabularies into your application, you can use the DFC connector.
+To load these taxonomies into your application, you can use the DFC connector.
+If you want to load them from the network, you could use the files contained in the Github releases (assets).

-This is an example of the `Apple` product type in JSON-LD:
+This is an example of the `Apples` product type in JSON-LD:
 ```
 {
     "@id" : "http://static.datafoodconsortium.org/data/productTypes.rdf#apples",